marsch/Architecture/Connectors/AdapterOpenQuestions.md

 some information about Alpha GmbH is recorded such as company name and address.
 Additionally, it is recorded that the account is assigned to Alice.
-Because FooCRM and BarCRM accounts are synced, using the flows described in `ConnectorGuide` the creation of Alpha GmbH in FooCRM results in the creation of an account being created in BarCRM.
-The connector for BarCRM will receive the address and name information for Alpha GmbH.
-The connector will also be informed that this account is assigned to salesperson `123` in FooCRM.
-Given this information, how does the connector know to assign the new account in BarCRM to salesperson `abc` in BarCRM?
+Because FooCRM and BarCRM accounts are synced, using the flows described in `AdapterGuide` the creation of Alpha GmbH in FooCRM results in the creation of an account being created in BarCRM.
+The adapter for BarCRM will receive the address and name information for Alpha GmbH.
+The adapter will also be informed that this account is assigned to salesperson `123` in FooCRM.
+Given this information, how does the adapter know to assign the new account in BarCRM to salesperson `abc` in BarCRM?

 # Initial Data Fetch